Graphic Design

 Recommended Prerequisite: GD 213

-GD 328: Interactive Design
+GD 328: Web and Mobile Design

 This intermediate graphic design course provides both a conceptual introduction to interactive design principles and a hands-on introduction to contemporary technical practices and approaches employed in web and mobile design.
 By developing basic understanding of coding, working knowledge of styling, familiarity with current programs and content management systems and fluency with relevant terminology, students will become able to plan, organize, envision and construct interactive projects for digital contexts.